Dmirandae/Caronte--2D-/README.md

 ***About Caronte:

-Caronte, is a very useful and simple function to convert (geometric morphometrics coordinates in 2D) file in TPS format, to TNT format.
+Caronte, is a very useful and simple function to convert (geometric morphometrics coordinates in 2D) file in TPS format, to TNT format (http://www.zmuc.dk/public/phylogeny/tnt/).
 Caronte was written in R language (http://www.r-project.org/) by Ambrosio Torres (Laboratorio de Sistemática & Biogeografía, Universidad Industrial de Santander, Bucaramanga, Colombia).
 The function depends on 'geomorph' (Geometric morphometric analyses of 2d/3d landmark data) package of R written by Dean Adams, Erik Otarola-Castillo, Emma Sherra (http://cran.r-project.org/web/packages/geomorph/index.html).
 Also you need to have R (≥ 2.10) instaled in your computer.

 License of the function: GPL (>= 2)